 Submit: listings of the Matlab functions, several plots of the original truss under various loads, the plots generated by spy for k = 10, the derivation of the equations, especially for the generalized truss, the output x for the original truss and the generalized truss with k = 10, the plot of running times as a function of k and answers to all the questions above.
-Carefully document everything, showing what pictures go with what loads, etc. Because there are so many different aspects to this, I think it is best to submit the homework on paper, but you can supplement this with email to the grader, especially if you want to use color and cannot print color plots easily.
-Staple the pages together.
-Black and white printing is OK but make sure the bars under compression and under extension are clearly distinguished.
+Carefully document everything, showing which pictures go with which loads, etc. Staple the pages together.
+Print color plots if possible; however, black and white printing is OK as long as the bars under compression and under extension are clearly distinguished.